MauriceStr/MauriceStr/README.md

 - 👋 Hi, my name is Maurice
 - 👀 I’m interested in Coding, Human Psychology and Product Development
  - 🌱 I’m currently learning a lot every single day
-- 💞️ I’m looking for collaborators for my Startup
+- 💞️ I’m looking for collaborators for my Startup <a href="https://picky.dating">picky</a>
 - 📫 How to reach me: Just email me on <a href="mailto:maurice@picky.dating">maurice@picky.dating</a>

 <!---